How to cook a ham hock, creating amazing ham.

 Lamb shanks are the same joint, their popularity with braised lamb shanks appearing on many menus, is a good indication of the potential offered by the ham hock.

-The average ham hock we sell is only £2.50, a trip to Waitrose and you will find 180g of "Pulled Ham Hock" for £3.00!
+The average ham hock we sell is only £3.00, a trip to Waitrose and you will find 180g of "Pulled Ham Hock" for more than £3.00!

 This is how you can simply cook your own.